AY2425S1-CS2103T-T10-4/tp/docs/UserGuide.md

 **Tip:**
 * All parameters `NAME`, `PHONE_NUMBER`, `EMAIL`, `RELATIONSHIP` must be present.
 * **Names** should only contain alphanumeric characters and spaces, and it should not be blank.
-* **Phone numbers** should only contain numbers, and it should be at least 3 digits and at most 15 digits long.
+* **Phone numbers** should only contain numbers, and it should be at least 3 digits and at most 15 digits long, but alphabetical (A-Z, a-z) characters and special characters (- _ ( ) /) are allowed as well.
+If you wish to use non-digit characters, the phone number should still include at least one number.
 * **Emails** should be of the format local-part@domain.
 * **Relationships** should only contain alphabetic characters, and it should not be blank.
 </box>